eclectic-matt/Node.JS/Codenames-Bot/README.md

 ### !cn help
 This gives a list of the main functions for the bot, which should be used in the main channel (not private messages)

+### !cn update
+(NEW 30th March 2020) Shows users the changes since the last update to the bot

+### !cn issue <issue description>
+(NEW 30th March 2020) This allows users to give feedback or report issues, which are logged in the console (Heroku for the public bot deployment)

 ### !cn rules
 This gives an explanation of how to play the game Codenames and the rules for Spymasters and teams!